GiraldoYeison/GiraldoYeison/README.md

   - [How to create an AWS EC2 Instance](https://giraldoyeison.github.io/EC2LauchingInstance/)
   - [How to create an AWS EC2 Instance with user data](https://giraldoyeison.github.io/EC2userdata/)
   - [How to create Autoscaling Group with CloudWatch Alarms](https://giraldoyeison.github.io/EC2AutoScaling/)

+  - <b>AWS Project</b>
+  - [ Provide AWS solution for Data Anaylitics ] (https://sites.google.com/mymdc.net/e-corp-serverless-8/home)
+      - In this role, I gained expertise in leading a team of eight members in the creation of serverless solutions for data analytics using AWS services.
+My responsibilities included identifying and selecting the most suitable serverless services and providing detailed instructions for their implementation.
+Furthermore, I developed a STACK AI system that utilized the gathered information, enabling the company to access relevant information through ChatGPT on the site.
+This experience enhanced my proficiency in project management, AWS services, and the integration of artificial intelligence solutions into practical applications.
+      - Furthermore, I was in charge of creating and managing an AWS environment.
+I had to set up an AWS organization, create an account, and grant AIM access to eight team members.
+I was responsible for configuring Service Control Policies to permit specific services while denying access to any services not listed in the project.
+Upon completion of the project, I executed a CloudFormation stack to terminate all resources in the account, preventing any additional expenses post-project completion."

 <!--